Saint Sava Serbian Orthodox Church (Winnipeg): World War II

 The next big wave of immigrants came after the war with the arrival of Serbian émigrés who fought under General Dragoljub Mihailovich to the Dominion of Canada.
 Attracting them to Winnipeg was a branch of the Serbian National Defense Council in existence since its fledgling beginnings.
 Although they were in a national political sense united, they desired to have a religious organization.

 In all the years after World War II, the Serbs of Winnipeg would ask a Russian priest to officiate in a rented, old wooden Eastern Orthodox Church in St. Boniface, the Indian and Metis suburb of Winnipeg.
 When the heritage building was sold, the Serbian community bought a Church building from the Presbyterians in 1967 even though they were without a parish priest.
 No improvements occurred until Bishop Sava (Vuković), on his way to Vancouver, accompanied by Rev, Vladimir Milinković and Protodeacon Dr. Nedeljko Grgurević visited the small community.
 Bishop Sava held a meeting with the local Serbs regarding the formation of a Church-School Congregation and Parish.
 Father Bogdan Zjalić visited Winnipeg on 18 March 1972 and upon his suggestion, the community center was transformed into a Church-School Congregation.
 Rev. Zjalić sent a membership list with a petition for the formation of a Church School Congregation and Parish to Bishop Sava (Vuković) for approval.
 The Church in Winnipeg was consecrated by Bishop Sava on Palm Sunday 1974 and Rev. Srboljub Jocković was appointed parish priest. later, the parish bought a building at Atlantic Avenue and adapted it into a Church.
-In addition to Father Srbojub Jocković, the following priests served in the parish: Živorad Gavrilović, Syngelos Nikodim Pribojan, Božo Bakajlić, Živorad Subotić, Vitomir Kostić, Slavisa Lekić, Mališa Milovanović.
+In addition to Father Srboljub Jocković, the following priests served in the parish: Živorad Gavrilović, Syngelos Nikodim Pribojan, Božo Bakajlić, Živorad Subotić, Vitomir Kostić, Slavisa Lekić, Mališa Milovanović.

 During the start of the breakup of the former Yugoslavia, difficult times were endured by the Serbs in Winnipeg as well as the communities across the country.
 There were curious happenings, incidents when humanitarian aid was not directed towards humans from fear of taking sides.
 Yet everything imaginable was endured, forgotten, and forgiven according to the teachings of the Serbian Orthodox Church.